 Personal Holidays must be approved by department management and scheduled in advance.
-They must be taken in full work day increments.

 Vacation

 Vacation pay is equal to the pay that the employee would have received while working his/her normal schedule for the week.
 A vacation week is equal to seven (7) days off, five (5) of which are considered to be paid vacation days.